 Selling your Wedding Dress is similar to selling your Prom Dress, without the Prom season limitations.
 It is always wedding season somewhere!

-Set a realistic price: Few brides will pay retail for a Wedding Gown purchased outside a Bridal boutique, even if the tags are still on the dress.
-The original receipt is really helpful to show when you purchased and total sales price.
+Few brides will pay retail for a Wedding Gown purchased outside a Bridal boutique, even if the tags are still on the dress.
+The original receipt is really helpful to show when you purchased and total sales price, but do not expect to sell your dress for the price on the tags.
+Brides buying from an independent seller or consignment shop are looking for a bargain.

 Check same brand and styles on eBay, quick online search with the brand and style of your dress, or local resale shops for pricing suggestions.